 Poly cylindrical bore, The bore is wider at the barrel side and becomes slowly smaler.

-From the top-joint to the open G-hole will the bore be reduced to anything between 14,3mm to 15mm depending on the brand and model.
-Only from there, until the low G-hole, will they be cylindrical.
+From the top joint barrel side, where most clarinets have an inner diameter between 14.8 - 15.3mm, to the open G-hole, will the bore be reduced to anything between 14.3mm to 15mm depending on the brand and model.
+From there, until the low G hole, will they be cylindrical.

 When you compare different models, the bore dimension will be one of the most important parameters.

-1. first make sure that it is really perfectly sealing and
+1. first make sure that it is perfectly sealing and

 2. try it with a more open mouthpiece.

-The wider the bore is, the less resistance the instrument will have, the sound is rich on overtones and sounds brighter but the airspeed will be reduced which will result in less projection.
-If you like this sound but the instrument plays to freely and uncontrolled, try a mouthpiece with a smaller opening.
+The wider the bore is, the less resistance the instrument will have, the sound is rich on overtones and sounds brighter, but the airspeed will be reduced, which will result in less projection.
+If you like this sound, but the instrument plays too freely and uncontrolled, try a mouthpiece with a smaller opening.

-The bore of older instrument will have increased over the years do to wear, caused by swabbing.
-This will make the sound very open and the pitch will be sharp.
-Lohff & Pfeiffer developed a technic to restore the bore, to bring the old sound and pitch back again.
+The bore of older instruments will have increased over the years due to wear, caused by swabbing.
+It will make the sound very open and the pitch will be sharp.
+Lohff & Pfeiffer developed a technique to restore the bore, to bring the old sound and pitch back again. ....læs mere br>